A list of common questions about the changes to laws for the property industry due to start in 2020.

 Why are the requirements for submitting trust accounts audits being changed?

 Agents' failure to account for money held in trust is a major risk area for the industry and can result in significant consumer detriment.
-This financial year, the Property Services Compensation Fund is expected to pay out over $7 million in response to consumer claims.
+Last financial year, the Property Services Compensation Fund is expected to pay out over $7 million in response to consumer claims.

 Currently, only qualified audits must be lodged.
 While this was introduced a few years ago to reduce the administrative burden and cost of submitting audits in hard copy, this approach has become a barrier to effective risk identification and pro-active compliance action.